AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 ## Using Video Viewer {#section-f21ac23d3f6449ad9765588d69584772}

-Video Viewer represent a main JavaScript file and a set of helper files-a single JavaScript include with all Viewer SDK components used by this particular viewer, assets, and CSS-downloaded by the viewer in runtime.
+Video Viewer represents a main JavaScript file and a set of helper files-a single JavaScript include with all Viewer SDK components used by this particular viewer, assets, and CSS-downloaded by the viewer in runtime.

 You can use the Video Viewer in pop-up mode using production-ready HTML page provided with IS-Viewers.
 Or, you can use the viewer in embedded mode, where it is integrated into a target web page using the documented API.